 Hey there!
-I’m Lindsay, a new New Yorker whose secret weapon is my Bachelor’s degree in writing (watch out, us wordsmiths are reclaiming the world!).
-I am a travel blogger over at On the Rogue Again, a freelance travel writer, and full-time proofreader and copywriter.
-My money goes almost exclusively to travel, Target, books, and dessert.
-You can find me werkin’ on my Insta game at @ontherogueagain
+I’m Lindsay, a native Bostonian and new New Yorker whose secret weapon is my Bachelor’s degree in writing (watch out, us wordsmiths are reclaiming the world!).
+I am a freelance travel writer and full-time proofreader and copywriter.
+My money goes almost exclusively to travel, Target, books, and dessert!

 Interested in sharing your travel tips or giving our readers the local scoop on your hometown?
-Contribute a guest post to Practical Wanderlust!
-Check out our guest posting guidelines for more information on how to pitch.
+Contribute an article to Practical Wanderlust!
+Check out our contributor guidelines for more information on how to pitch.

 Psst: Planning a trip to the East Coast?
 Take a look at some of our other helpful posts: